novicap/api-docs/source/index.html.md

 There are two steps for integrating with us, the first is to use the light integration to enable customers to onboard and open a factoring facility with us (sign legal, upload docs,...).

-After the initial onboarding is complete and a company is activated, you can trade invoices automatically through the API and there is no more need for the customer to login to novicap.
+After the initial onboarding is complete and a company is activated, you can trade invoices automatically through the API and there is no more need for the customer to login to NoviCap.

 If you do not have access to the API yet, please [sign up here](https://app.novicap.com/partner_registration) and reach out to api@novicap.com to enable API access for your partner account.